 There are also unmissable places in Jaipur that I didn’t visit.
 10 kilometers (6 miles) away from Jaipur, there’s the monkey temple (I didn’t go, I don’t like being surrounded by dozens of monkeys prowling around you freely, and you have to look after your stuff!), the Albert hall museum (didn’t hear good things about it), the Jaigarh fort not far from the Amber fort, the Nahargarh fort… Hey you’re reading a blog, not a travel guide, so I picked a few places to visit and the other ones… Fuck it!

 In fact, as I said in the first paragraph, I didn’t plan to go to Jaipur.
 And I think the best thing to do was just not to go.
-I didn’t really like my stay there, the Indians and their trickeries, the traffic and the crowd again… Those little things didn’t motivate myself to visit all the different spots in the city.
+I didn’t really like my stay there, the Indians and their trickeries, the traffic and the crowd again… Plus there was some kind racism.
+Those little things didn’t motivate me to visit all the different spots in the city.
 We’re not always winning when we’re traveling!
 But I wanted to see the third city of the Indian golden triangle.
 I saw it, but I don’t know if I’ll go back there one day…